 So the Oska Pulse turned into my chicken sacrifice, if you will.
 The note card that came with it suggested that for chronic pain, I should wear it 4-6 times at the site of pain for the first week.
 I immediately pushed the little round button that you see at the bottom of that picture above and placed it on my shoulder.

 Now, the Oska Pulse comes with a stretchy sleeve with Velcro closure if you want to strap it on and have it stay in place.
 I tried that, but since I don’t get up and move around much, I quickly determined that I didn’t need to do that.
 You can see by the fuzz on the device that there is some grippy rubberized material on the Oska Pulse that is good for keeping it in place.
-All I had to do is prop the Oska Pulse on my shoulder, press the button, and let it do its thing for a half hour until it beeped at me three times to indicate it was done.
+All I had to do is prop the Oska Pulse on my shoulder, press the button, and let it do its thing until it beeped at me three times to indicate it was done.

 After the fourth day, I started to notice a difference in my shoulder.
 I could pick up items heavier than a magazine or an empty toilet paper roll.
 People, this is huge: I already automatically lost the use of one hand because it was always occupied by the cane I had to use to assist me with walking.
 I can’t stress how bad this was, especially since only yesterday I got the last of my teeth replaced from all of those that I had broken in pain.
 I started being able to reach all the way over my head, and I was able to increase both my repetitions and the weights of my physical therapy exercises.

 So after I saw success in my shoulder, I started moving the Oska Pulse around my body.
 This little guy was getting a workout!
 But that’s okay!
-The Oska Pulse stays charged for about 15 sessions lasting 30 minutes, and then it needs another charge.
+The Oska Pulse stays charged for about 15 sessions, and then it needs another charge.
 The charger can be hooked up to a laptop or it can be plugged into the wall socket, as it has both capabilities.
 Here is the Oska Pulse in action, in the elasticized sleeve with the blue pulsing light on.
 You won’t feel a thing, truly.
 There is no buzzing, so the blue light will be the only way you know that it’s on.
 Are you shocked?
 You shouldn’t be!
 This is a device where taking away your pain will be completely painless.
 That is the best part about the Oska Pulse.

 I didn’t tell my physical therapist about the Oska Pulse when I went in for a visit after not seeing him for a month.
 He was expecting to see as much improvement as he had seen the previous months, which was zero.
-Instead, he was stunned to see me lifting my hands over my head, bearing weight, and best of all, wearing an underwire bra that clasped in the back (previously the girls had been relegated to a sports bra that I could twist into with one hand that left them sadly sagging and flopping like I’m undeniably 43, which I am, and does nothing for me being able to attract potential suitors, even under false pretenses).
+Instead, he was stunned to see me lifting my hands over my head, bearing weight, and best of all, wearing an underwire bra that clasped in the back (previously the girls had been relegated to a sports bra that I could twist into with one hand that left them sadly sagging and flopping like I’m undeniably mid-40’s, which I am, and does nothing for me being able to attract potential suitors, even under false pretenses).
 My physical therapist was ready to doubt me or tell me to back down, stop being so enthusiastic, to slow my roll; but he nearly fell over with how well I was doing.
 He was stuttering.